Joe Perry (American football): 1953 and 1954: Back-to-back 1,000-yard seasons

 Perry became the first player to eclipse 1,000 rushing yards in consecutive seasons, when he did so in 1953 and 1954.
 His 1,018 yards rushing in 1953 and 1,049 in 1954 were the third and second highest totals for a single season in the NFL, respectively, behind only Steve Van Buren's 1,146 yards in 1949.
 He led the league in carries, rushing yards, rushing yards per game, and yards from scrimmage in both seasons.
 His ten rushing touchdowns and 13 total touchdowns in 1953 were both the most in the NFL that year.
 Perry, McElhenny, and Tittle comprised the offensive backfield of that year's Pro Bowl.
 The Associated Press (AP), United Press (UP), and New York Daily News each named Perry their first-team All-Pro fullback.
 Morabito awarded Perry an extra five dollars for every yard he gained in 1953, for a total bonus of $5,090.

-With the 49ers' acquisition of halfback John Henry Johnson in 1954, Perry now had a reliable blocker to run behind.
+With the 49ers' acquisition of halfback John Henry Johnson in 1954, Perry had a reliable blocker to run behind.
 The backfield of Perry, Johnson, Tittle, and McElhenny—which became known as the "Million Dollar Backfield"—shattered the 49ers team record for rushing yards in a season.
 Despite having to split more carries between him and his teammates, Perry again led the NFL in rushing yards.
 He gained almost 400 yards more than his nearest competitor, his backfield mate Johnson.
 A. S. "Doc" Young, writing for Jet magazine, called Perry "the bellwether of the greatest rushing backfield in pro football."
 The United Press named Perry its Pro Player of the Year, the first black player so honored.
 He was a first-team All-Pro for the AP, UP, New York Daily News, and The Sporting News, and played in his third straight Pro Bowl.